 What is a Psychological Assessment?

 Once all this information is gathered, it is analyzed to provide a detailed description of the student.
-More specifically, information about intellectual ability, learning strengths and needs and personality or learning style are combined to create a comprehensive profile of the student as a learner.
+More specifically, information about cognitive and academic strengths and needs, and personality or learning style, taking into consideration cultural and contextual factors, are combined to create a comprehensive profile of the student as a learner.
 Achievement results indicate whether academic progress is consistent with expectations, in terms of grade level and in terms of the student's ability profile.